"...Shaw explains how Liza ends not with Higgins but with Freddy and — Shaw and Heaven forgive me! — I am not certain he is right."

-- Blade Runner's original ending wasn't really a Downer Ending, but left a lot to the imagination, especially with the implication that the main character's love interest, an android, had only a few more years to live.
+- Blade Runner's original ending wasn't really a Downer Ending, but left a lot to the imagination, especially with the implication that the main character's love interest, an android-like replicant, had [[MayflyDecemberRomance only a few more years to live.
+Also, Deckard may be a replicant as well, which means that he might not have long to live either.
 Executives insisted that the ending be changed to an unambiguously happy one with the love interest turning out to have a long life after all.
 The film was restored back to its original vision in the Director's Cut DVD.

 - The edited-for-TV broadcast version of Brazil ended with the hero living happily ever after with his love interest.
 What television audiences didn't see was a scene cut out in which this win-all ending is revealed to be a delusion of the main character.
 (The American theatrical release has been Mis-blamed for this; its ending is identical to the European theatrical version, except with more footage of clouds.)

 - There's a book detailing the hard fight Terry Gilliam fought to have the original ending in all versions: The Battle for Brazil.